 24/7 crisis line 888-485-7733

-Provides therapy and counseling services to victims and families.
+Provides services to victims and families.
 Advocacy, peer counseling, and restraining orders are available.
+Therapy and counseling services.
 Shelter for women, men, and children through the Freedom House.
 See www.lakefrc.org.

 Mendocino Coast Hospitality Center